Wytamma/monitauR/README.md

 ## Expression comments

-Expression can be used in monitauR comments by wrapping them in `{}`.
+Expressions can be used in monitauR comments by wrapping them in `{}`.
 For example the last line of the script below will send 'The result is 25' to the server.

 ```R
 #< Setting up the square function